20 March 2024

 I was particularly struck by the gift of this artwork to such an area as this, truly a little forgotten corner, as if elevating the beauty and potential of all such hidden little corners.

-The tree piece is so many things - pollarded branches frames the enormous splatter of green paint on the wall of the Victorian terrace of shops with flats above - just another familiar architectural feature of London after the bombing in World War II.
+The tree piece is so many things - pollarded branches frame the enormous splatter of green paint on the wall of the Victorian terrace of shops with flats above - just another familiar architectural feature of London after the bombing in World War II.
 My own home is like that, the abruptly ended terrace where decades ago a bomb fell, the site long filled in with a '50s council block.

 So it's an odd little space.
 And the cropped tree, just undistinguished city furniture, now elevated to it's true significance, and probably international stardom.